conquerv0/conquerv0/README.md

 - 🔭 I’m currently reverse engineering a Lookahead Multi-factor model with Machine learning approaches.
 - 🌱 I’m currently leading ETC Investment Group research team to perform equity, industry research and literature review in quantitative finance.
-- 🤔 I’m learning and looking for more guidance and research opportunities, collaboration in above area and any interesting strategy formulation.
+- 🤔 I’m looking for more guidance and collaboration in above area and open to chat about various global macro investment insights.

 **Languages and Tools:**